About safety training courses.

 Alongside the more extensive five-day courses, many HET providers offer shorter alternatives.
-These can be useful to freelancers as an introduction or as a refresher to your training.
-Content on these courses varies from provider to provider, but they will generally cover similar themes to the five-day course, in shorter detail and with less of an emphasis on practical aspects.
+These can be useful to freelancers as an introduction or as a refresher to previous training.
+Content in these courses varies from provider to provider, but they generally cover similar themes to the five-day course, just in less detail and with less of an emphasis on practical elements.

 Regional Safety Training

 Some organisations run hostile environment courses designed for those working in a specific country or region.
 IMS and INSI are two of our partners who offer location-specific training.
 These types of courses cover issues such as preparation, travel planning, region-specific medical training and cultural awareness.

 First aid training can literally save lives.
 Most five- and three-day HET training will include it, but there are also many courses focused on first aid; for example, UK-based St. John’s Ambulance or Red Cross anywhere in the world.
 The US-based organisation RISC offers free in-depth medical training for freelancers around the world.

 Digital Security Training

 Another important area of safety training that freelancers should consider is digital security training.
 A number of organisations, such as Global Journalist Security, offer digital training courses that teach journalists how to ensure their online activity does not put them at risk.
 Digital security techniques are also an important part of many HET courses.